Bō

 A traditional rokushakubō is 1.82m (6 shaku) and wielded with both hands, due to its weight and size.

 A (pong (Korean); pang (Cantonese); bang (Mandarin); kun (Okinawan)) is a staff weapon used in Okinawa.
-Bō are typically around 1.8 m long and used in Okinawan martial arts and Japanese arts such as bōjutsu.
+Rokushakubō are typically around 1.82 m long and are used in Okinawan martial arts and Japanese arts such as bōjutsu.
 Other staff-related weapons are the jō, which does not have a standard length, and the hanbō (half bō), which is 90 cm long.

 Types

-The bō is usually made with unfinished (no varnish, stain, etc) hardwood or a flexible wood, such as red or white oak, although bamboo and pine wood have been used; more common still is rattan wood for its strength and flexibility.
-The modern bō may be tapered in that it can be thicker in the center (chukon-bu) than at the ends (kontei) and is usually round or circular (maru-bo).
+The bō is traditionally made of polished native hardwood, such as oak or ash, but modern martial arts tournaments have led to innovations in the use of soft- and other hardwoods.
+Bamboo and pine wood have been used; more common still is rattan wood for its strength and flexibility.
 Some bō are very light, with metallic sides, stripes and a grip which are used for XMA and competitions/demonstrations.
+The modern bō is usually round or circular (maru-bo).
 Older bō were round (maru-bo), square (kaku-bo), hexagonal (rokkaku-bo) or octagonal (hakkaku-bo).
 The average size of a bō is 6 shaku (around 6 ft) but they can be as long as 9 ft (kyu-shaku-bō).